 Special Benefits for Young Members

-The best time to start is today!
-And whether you are a family member, guardian, or a young member learning to navigate your personal finances, we’re here to help.
+The best time to start is today.
+Whether you are a parent, guardian, or a young member taking your first steps towards financial independence, we're here to guide you every step of the way.

 Getting Started with Membership

-The first step is to open a member account in the young person’s name.
-Like any Together Credit Union membership, this starts with just a $5 opening deposit in a membership savings account.
+Your first step is to open a member account in the young person’s name.
+Like any Together Credit Union membership, this starts with just a $5 opening deposit in a Earn and Learn Youth Savings Account, available exclusively to members under the age of 18.

 For members under age 16, the savings account can be set up as a standard joint account with an adult joint owner, or as a trust account.
-See our Frequently Asked Questions below for more on the pros and cons of these options.
+See our Frequently Asked Questions below for more information on our youth accounts.

 Great Choice For: